TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 Interest fees: TD Aeroplan Visa Infinite Privilege Credit Card

-If you’ve held a credit card before, you should be familiar with the TD Aeroplan VIP’s payment setup.
-You’ll pay 21.99% on purchases, 22.99% on cash advances, and 22.99% on balance transfers.
+If you've held a credit card before, you should be familiar with the TD Aeroplan Visa Infinite Privilege Credit Card's payment setup.
+You'll pay 21.99% on purchases, 22.99% on cash advances, and 22.99% on balance transfers.

-The Amex Platinum is a little more tricky.
-Charge cards must be paid off in full each and every month or you’ll get hit with a 30% interest fee.
-You can carry a balance for 21.99%, but if you miss 2 payments within a year, it’ll increase to 25.99% (or 28.99% if you miss 3).
+As a charge card rather than a traditional credit card, The Platinum Card is a little trickier.
+This type must be paid in full each month, or you'll be hit with a 30% interest charge.
+You can carry a balance for 21.99%, but if you miss 2 payments within a year, it'll increase to 25.99% (or 29.99% if you miss 3).

 Lowest annual fee: TD Aeroplan Visa Infinite Privilege Credit Card

-The TD Aeroplan VIP charges $599 per year versus $799 for the Amex Platinum.
-Its supplementary card fees are also cheaper ($199 vs. $250) but the Amex Platinum provides up to 2 no fee Gold Rewards cards with basic Amex and Hertz car rental benefits.
+The TD Aeroplan Visa Infinite Privilege Credit Card charges $599 per year vs. $799 for The Platinum Card.
+Its supplementary card fees are also cheaper ($199 vs. $250), but The Platinum Card provides up to 2 no-fee Gold Rewards cards with basic Amex and Hertz car rental benefits.

-As long as you have a credit score of 660 – 724, it’s easier to qualify for the Amex Platinum than the TD Aeroplan VIP.
-The Platinum Card has no formal income requirements while all Visa Infinite Privilege cards demand proof of at least $150,000 of personal income or $200,000 of household income.
+As long as you have a credit score of 660 – 724, it's easier to qualify for The Platinum Card than the TD Aeroplan Visa Infinite Privilege Credit Card.
+The Platinum Card has no formal income requirements, while all Visa Infinite Privilege cards demand proof of at least $150,000 personal or $200,000 household income.

 The winner: TD Aeroplan Visa Infinite Privilege Credit Card